dualboot-partners/ecs_helper/README.md

 In this example, ECS Helper is used to build and push the api Docker image in the build_app job, and to deploy the application in the deploy_app job.

-When a new version of an application is deployed, a new task_definiton revision is created in the target service.
+When a new version of an application is deployed, a new task definition revision is created in the target service.